NatalieW96/Python-Bootcamp/slides.md

 z = y + x # z = 5.2
 ```

-Note that during operations data types may be implicitly converted ie. `x` is implicitly converted from `int` to `float` in this last line
+Note that during operations data types may be implicitly converted i.e. `x` is implicitly converted from `int` to `float` in this last line

 ---